The Better Notifications for WP Custom Fields Add-on provides:

 - Color Picker

-Please Note: Data is retrieved and displayed in the form that it is stored in the database.
-E.g. Dates are displayed in YYYYMMDD format, files are outputted as IDs and not full URLs, etc.
+Please Note: Data is retrieved and displayed in the way that it is stored in the database but can be formatted using the type and format shortcode parameters, mentioned below.

 Creating a Field Group and Fields in ACF